Zetaquirá: Etymology

-Zetaquirá in Chibcha means "Land of the snake" or "City of the snake".
+Zetaquira in Chibcha means "Land of the snake" or "City of the snake".

 History

 The central highlands of the Colombian Andes in the time before the Spanish conquest were inhabited by various indigenous peoples.
 The predominant culture was the Muisca, organized in a loose confederation.
 Zetaquirá was part of the reign of the zaque, based in Hunza, present-day Tunja.
 Other indigenous people in the vicinity of Zetaquirá were the Achagua and Tegua.

 Modern Zetaquirá was not founded until May 21, 1765, by Pedro López.

 Economy

 Main economical activities of Zetaquirá are agriculture and livestock farming.
 Predominant agricultural products are coffee, sugar cane, maize, bananas, beans and arracacha.
 Tourism, mainly the thermal baths in the municipality, is another source of income.